 - Select Tables Tables are selected by clicking the check box next to the table name.
 The Select All check box provides a shortcut to select all the available tables in the datalogger. - Change File Name will bring up a file selection dialog to choose the directory and file name for the highlighted table.
-To change the name of the file, highlight the table by clicking on the table name.
-Then click on Change File Name for the file dialog.
+To change the name of the file, highlight the table by clicking the table name.
+Then click Change File Name for the file dialog.
 Each data table will be saved in its own file.
 By default the file name is the name of the station and the name of the table.
-Right click on the file name will allow you to apply the directory for the selected file to all of the files. - NOTE You can have all the file stored to the same directory by changing the directory for one of the files and then right click on the file and choose Apply Directory to All.
-The directories for all of the files will then point to the same place. - Reset Tables (CR5000 and CR9000 dataloggers only) lets you clear out the data and reinitialize the data tables in the datalogger and the data cache.
-Clicking on Reset Tables will bring up a list of the tables defined in the datalogger.
-Select the tables you want to reset (or click in the Select All check box to get all of the tables) and click on OK.
-This will delete all the data stored in the datalogger for the selected tables and will also reset LoggerNet's data cache collect areas. - WARNING The Reset Tables function will delete the data stored in the datalogger and the data cache (App.
-C) for the selected tables.
-Make sure you don't need the stored data or the data has been saved to a file.
+Right click the file name will allow you to apply the directory for the selected file to all of the files.

+You can have all the files stored to the same directory by changing the directory for one of the files and then right clicking the file and choosing Apply Directory to All.
+The directories for all of the files will then point to the same place.

+- Reset Tables (CR5000, CR9000, and CR200 Series dataloggers only) lets you clear out the data and reinitialize the data tables in the datalogger and the data cache.
+Clicking Reset Tables will bring up a list of the tables defined in the datalogger.
+Select the tables you want to reset (or click the Select All check box to get all of the tables) and click OK.
+This will delete all the data stored in the datalogger for the selected tables and will also reset LoggerNet's data cache collect areas.